 During the examination process, most patent offices will review the substantive patentability of the claimed invention following the completion of a search for 'prior art', as well as by reference to the relevant exclusions (e.g., for computer programs and methods of doing business, in the EPO).
 During the examination process, it is possible in some countries for third parties to file 'observations' with the examining patent office to try to persuade them that the patent should not be granted.
 Additionally, if the claimed invention is deemed patentable, in certain countries (and the EPO), there is an opposition period, during which third parties may challenge the validity of the patent.

 Unlike registered trademarks, patents generally have a fixed maximum term of 20 years from the priority date.
-However, they need to be renewed annually, so it is possible for a patent to lapse in a particular country where it was originally registered, if the relevant renewal fees are not paid.
+However, they have to be renewed annually, so it is possible for a patent to lapse in a particular country where it was originally registered, if the relevant renewal fees are not paid.

 ii Petty patents or utility models